fergiemcdowall/search-index/README.md

 `search-index` is a freetext search library for JavaScript.
 You can use it to drop kick-ass search functionality into your node.js, HTML, OSX and Android applications.

+`search-index` uses LevelDB as a backend via the [LevelUp](https://github.com/Level/levelup) interface.
+These days, LevelDB-ish databases are installed pretty much everywhere, which is why `search-index` is so portable.

 You can also generate search indexes and easily share them- you could for example make an index available on bittorrent, or you could push an index out to a browser.
 It is really easy to move indexes around, and create decentralised search engines.

 Find out how to use the `search-index` module here: